upcliujie/mesa/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Be sure you're requesting a depth buffered-visual.
 If you set the
-``MESA_DEBUG`` environment variable it will warn you about trying to
+:envvar:`MESA_DEBUG` environment variable it will warn you about trying
-enable depth testing when you don't have a depth buffer.
+to enable depth testing when you don't have a depth buffer.

 Specifically, make sure ``glutInitDisplayMode`` is being called with
 ``GLUT_DEPTH`` or ``glXChooseVisual`` is being called with a non-zero